YouTube Video to PDF Notes preview

 Can I create notes from YouTube videos?

-Yes.
-VideoToPDF can organize transcript content into chapters, key points and study notes before export.
+You can create notes from a file that you own or are authorized to use.
+VideoToPDF can organize the uploaded file into chapters, key points and study notes before export.

 Can I export subtitles too?